Agent Skills for Large Language Models: Architecture, Acquisition, Security, and the Path Forward

 At its core, a skill is a directory containing a SKILL.md file with YAML frontmatter that specifies a \texttt{name} and \texttt{description}.
 The agent pre-loads only this metadata---typically a few dozen tokens---into its system prompt at startup, enabling large skill libraries without context penalty.
 The full body of the SKILL.md file contains procedural instructions that are loaded only when the skill is triggered.
 Additional resources (scripts, reference docs, assets) reside in subdirectories and are loaded on demand~\cite{zhang2025skills}.

-This three-level progressive disclosure is the defining architectural innovation.
+This three-level progressive disclosure, summarized in Figure~\ref{fig:progressive}, is the defining architectural innovation.
 As Zhang \etal{} articulate: building a skill is ``like putting together an onboarding guide for a new hire''~\cite{zhang2025skills}.
 Level~1 serves as a table of contents; Level~2 provides the chapter content; Level~3 supplies the technical appendices.